 10 Image Optimization Tips For Local SEO

-Editor’s NOTE: Please view our more in-depth, updated post on tips to improve Google Image Search rankings.
+Editor’s note: Also view our more in-depth, updated post on tips to improve Google Image Search rankings.

 Once the basics are done you may now try out these various image optimizations.